wilaak/radix-router/README.md

 ## Performance

 This router is about as fast as you can make in pure PHP supporting dynamic segments (prove me wrong!).
-Routers like [FastRoute](https://github.com/nikic/FastRoute) leverage PHP's built-in regular expression engine, which is implemented in the C programming language.

 ### Benchmarks